avensolutions/yarn-stats-collection/README.md

 # yarn-stats-collection

-Python scripts used to collect YARN job and task statistics and counters from a Hadoop cluster and store the information in a MySQL database.
+Python scripts used to collect YARN job and task statistics and counters from a Hadoop cluster, store the information in a MySQL database and post defined metrics to DataDog.

 ## Prerequisites